Tom-Liii/Tom-Liii/README.md

 - ⚡ Fun fact: ...
 -->
 ### This is Tom
-- 🤖️ I'm interested in AI!
+- 🤖️ My research interest focus on computer vision.
-- ⚽️ I'm a crazy football fans!
+- ⚽️ I'm a crazy football fans.